Diversified ecosystems

 Chad boasts a diversity of ecosystems, including deserts, savannahs, forests and wetlands.
 Chad's natural landscapes are breathtaking, with impressive rock formations, stretches of golden sand, winding rivers and dense forests.
 Each ecosystem is home to a variety of animal and plant species adapted to specific conditions.

-A large part of northern Chad is covered by the Sahara Desert, characterized by arid conditions, sand dunes, rocky plateaus and drought-adapted vegetation.
-Despite the aridity, this region is home to a specific fauna adapted to extreme conditions, such as dromedaries, gazelles and reptiles.
+The Sahara desert.
+A large part of northern Chad is covered by the Sahara, characterized by arid conditions, sand dunes, rocky plateaus and drought-adapted vegetation.
+Despite the aridity, this region is home to a specific fauna adapted to extreme conditions, such as dromedaries, Dorcas gazelles (the smallest Saharan bovidae) and reptiles.

-The savannahs occupy much of the center of the country, characterized by grassy plains, scattered groves of trees and seasonal watercourses.
+Savannahs.
+Savannahs occupy much of the central part of the country, characterized by grassy plains, scattered groves of trees and seasonal watercourses.
 These ecosystems support a diversity of animal species, including antelopes, lions, elephants, giraffes and numerous bird species.

-The southern regions of Chad are covered with tropical forests, gallery forests along rivers, mangrove swamps and savannah woodlands.
+Forests and woodlands.
+The southern regions of Chad are covered with tropical forests, gallery forests along rivers, mangroves and wooded savannahs.
 These ecosystems are home to a rich biodiversity, including primates, colorful birds, reptiles and a wide variety of plants.

-Chad boasts several important wetlands, such as Lake Chad and the Lake Fitri complex.
+Wetlands.
+Chad has several important wetlands, such as Lake Chad and the Lake Fitri complex.
 These ecosystems are vital habitats for many species of migratory birds, fish and wildlife, and provide important resources for local communities.

 Rich fauna